Sports Coach Logo Sports Coach Training Principles Fitness Components

 You opted for single-sex training.
 Why is that?

 At the start of module 2, we look at Carol Dweck and the growth mindset.
-I make it clear that I want to see mistakes and people challenging themselves, where learning and development happen.
+I want to see mistakes and people challenging themselves, where learning and development happen.
 It has to be a safe environment for us to feel comfortable making mistakes and being vulnerable.
-This time around, I felt that given the results of the surveys and the newness of this type of training as an online program, a single-sex environment would be better.
+This time, given the results of the surveys and the newness of this type of training as an online program, a single-sex environment would be better.
 As it happens, no guys signed up, so we are only running the women's program, but next time, who knows, it could be different.

 Which research has been most influential in developing the training?

-We look at a lot of aspects of sports psychology.
-As I mentioned earlier, Robing Vealey is the principal sports scientist whose research has significantly impacted the training.
-Her work is prolific and covers many aspects of what we cover in our training.
+We examine many aspects of sports psychology.
+As I mentioned earlier, Robing Vealey is the principal sports scientist whose research has significantly impacted training.
+Her work is prolific and covers many aspects of what we do in our training.

 We also look at Hardy, Grimmage, and Hall and their work on self-talk.
-Endler's work on anxiety has been crucial and Steve Peters' chimp paradox, which I have used in my work supporting people in academic and learning achievements in recent years.
+Endler's work on anxiety has been crucial, as has Steve Peters' chimp paradox, which I have used to support people in academic and learning achievements in recent years.

 So, what will people get from the training – what is the goal?

 To become more confident!
-The aim is for participants to become more self-aware, know and be able to assess their anxiety levels, and have access to the theory behind the strategies such as self-talk, mindfulness, goal setting, imagery, and relaxation that we work through training.
+The aim is for participants to become more self-aware, know and assess their anxiety levels, and access the theory behind the strategies such as self-talk, mindfulness, goal setting, imagery, and relaxation that we work through training.
 It is exciting.
-We know that women want to find other women to climb with and that they sometimes struggle with this aspect, so if we can help with that too, we will be happy.
+We know that women want to find other women to climb with and sometimes struggle with this aspect, so if we can help with that, we will be happy.

 Page Reference